 Imagine a system that combined the very best of modern API hosting solutions with all the power of a distributed ledger to keep data securely consistent, correct, and up to date, regardless of where or how it was shared and with whom?

-Such a system could close the API data gap, but to do so it would need to meet a lot of demanding requirements:
+Such a system could close the API data gap.
+But to do so, the system would need to meet a lot of demanding requirements: